biggest ai breakthroughs

-Nothing has taken the tech world by storm more than Artificial Intelligence (AI) over the past few years.
+Nothing has taken the tech world by storm more than Artificial Intelligence (AI) in recent years.
 From the explosion of AI image generators to the sudden rise of OpenAI’s generative AI chatbot ChatGPT, AI technologies have hit the mainstream and experts say they’re here to stay.

-In this list, we’re going to be counting down ten of these biggest breakthroughs in the history of AI, delving deep how the technology has become what it is today.
+In this list, we’re counting down ten of the biggest AI breakthroughs in history, delving deep into how the technology has become what it is today.

 The lightbulb moment – early 17th Century